 Learn More: Zacks Premium Review: Is It Worth It?

 These stock-picking services can help you invest your money wisely with long-term investment ideas.
 In addition, both platforms can make it easier to find stocks to invest in, with Morningstar extensively covering ETFs and mutual funds.

 The better platform for you depends on your investment strategy and research needs.
-Consider The Motley Fool for curated stock picks and Morningstar if you want flexibility as well as the ability to research any stock or fund.
+Consider The Motley Fool for curated stock picks and Morningstar if you want flexibility and the ability to research any stock or fund.

-*$99 Stock Advisor promotional price for new members only.
-50% discount based on current list price of Stock Advisor of $199/year.
-Membership will renew annually at the then current list price.
+*The $99 Stock Advisor promotional price is for new members only.
+The 50% discount is based on the current stock price of Stock Advisor, which is $199/year.
+Membership will renew annually at the then